MTH-361A | Spring 2026 | University of Portland

 \(\star\) In a time-based interpretation, if events occur in discrete time steps, the geometric r.v. represents the number of time steps required until an event of interest happens.

-A professor allows students to take a short assessment quiz, and if they do not pass, they can revise their answers and retake the quiz in the next session.
+A professor allows students to take a short assessment quiz, and if they fail, they can revise their answers and retake the quiz in the next session.
 The probability that a student passes on any given attempt is \(p=0.40\), and attempts continue until the student passes.

 Information Given: